cycle/docs/advanced/active-record.md

 }
 ```

+> You are free to use any other mapper customizations in combination with AR approach.

 ## Table and Entity
 Since we are using the AR approach we are going to use table introspection to drive mapping schema (which can be cached).